Degrassi: 1986–1990: Degrassi Junior High, Degrassi High, and international success

-Degrassi Talks and School's Out (1991-1992)
+1991–1998: Degrassi Talks, School's Out, and hiatus

-In early 1991, as a TV movie to serve as the series finale was being developed, six Degrassi actors: Amanda Stepto, Pat Mastroianni, Stacie Mistysyn, Rebecca Haines, Siluck Saysanasy, and Neil Hope, travelled around Canada to interview teenagers about various health and social issues for the six-part documentary series Degrassi Talks, which aired on CBC in six installments from February 29 to March 30, 1992, each tackling a specific issue that the series had portrayed.
+During development of the television movie in early 1991, six Degrassi actors – Amanda Stepto, Pat Mastroianni, Stacie Mistysyn, Rebecca Haines, Siluck Saysanasy, and Neil Hope – travelled around Canada to interview teenagers about various health and social issues for the six-part documentary series Degrassi Talks, which aired on CBC in six installments from February 29 to March 30, 1992, each tackling a specific issue that the series had portrayed.
 Each actor was chosen specifically for their character's relation to each topic.
 The series was personally funded by then-Minister of Health Benoît Bouchard, who contributed $350,000.
 The six actors conducted interviews in 26 cities, including bigger and smaller towns.
 The series also featured archive footage from the series, vox pop interviews and on-screen statistics.
-While it was well-received by critics, it proved less popular with teenage viewers, who felt it to be redundant and at times perpetuating certain stereotypes.
+While it was well received by critics, it proved less popular with teenage viewers, who felt it to be redundant and at times perpetuating certain stereotypes.

-Principal photography began on School's Out on July 21, 1991, and the television movie premiered on CBC on January 5, 1992.
+Principal photography began on School's Out, the television movie, on July 21, 1991, and it premiered on CBC on January 5, 1992.
 The movie, which mostly focused on a love triangle between Joey, Caitlin (Mistysyn), and Tessa Campanelli (Kirsten Bourne), garnered a positive, yet mixed reception.
 It garnered controversy for its unusual characterization of certain popular characters as well as the catastrophic events experienced by other characters.
-It was also notable for its use of the word "fuck", first said by Stefan Brogren (Snake) and then Stacie Mistysyn (Caitlin), that are claimed to be the first uses of the word in Canadian television history.
+It was also notable for its use of the word "fuck", first said by Stefan Brogren and then Stacie Mistysyn, that are claimed to be the first uses of the word in Canadian television history.
 Despite the mixed reception, the film drew an estimated 2.3 million viewers: double that of the average audience that Degrassi High received.
 The movie did not air in the United States until over two years later, when it premiered on PBS on June 20, 1994.

-Development of Next Generation and Next Class (1999–2019)
+Linda Schuyler and Kit Hood dissolved their partnership in the early 1990s but continued to own Playing With Time.
+In July 1998, Hood revealed the company was "virtually dormant."
+He continued to rent the company's former offices as a battered women's shelter, before retiring to Nova Scotia for the remainder of his life.
+In 1992, Schuyler and Stephen Stohn founded Epitome Pictures, the company which would produce all future Degrassi series.
+In 1994, Epitome Pictures produced the television movie X-Rated, which centred on a group of young adults living in an apartment complex; the movie starred Stacie Mistysyn.
+X-Rated was the pilot for the series Liberty Street, which starred Pat Mastroianni and aired on the CBC for two seasons in 1995.
+In 1997, Epitome Pictures produced the soap opera Riverdale; its set, located on 220 Bartley Drive in Toronto, was re-used as the set for Degrassi: The Next Generation.